Inter Europol Competition: 2019-2020: Le Mans and LMP2 debuts

 Inter Europol Competition contested the shortened European Le Mans Series season as well, with one entry in LMP2 and LMP3 classes.
 LMP2 #34 car, the only Ligier on the grid, saw a major lineup overhaul with Rene Binder and Matevos Isaakyan joining Jakub Śmiechowski for the ELMS and Le Mans effort.
 The LMP2 crew finished the season 12th overall, while Hippe, Moore and Dino Lunardi from car number 13 claimed the third consecutive ELMS LMP3 vice champion title for the Inter Europol Competition.

 The team appeared on the grid of the 24 Hours of Le Mans race for the second time, struggling with technical and regulatory issues, finishing 17th in class and 45th overall.

-Inter Europol Competition wrapped the 2020 season up with two races of the IMSA SportsCar Championship, in which the team used the Oreca 07 prototype for the first time.
-They finished 3rd in LMP2 class and 9th overall in the Petit Le Mans. and 4th in class and 17th overall in the 12 Hours of Sebring.
+Inter Europol Competition finished the 2020 season with two races of the IMSA SportsCar Championship, in which the team used the Oreca 07 prototype for the first time.
+They finished third in LMP2 class and 9th overall in the Petit Le Mans. and 4th in class and 17th overall in the 12 Hours of Sebring.

 2021-2023: Performing in the WEC and winning Le Mans

-With a single Oreca 07 the team made their debut the World Endurance Championship, moving up there for the 2021 season from European Le Mans Series.
+With a single Oreca 07, the team made their debut at the World Endurance Championship, moving up there for the 2021 season from European Le Mans Series.
 Car 34 was driven by Jakub Śmiechowski, Renger van der Zande, Alex Brundle and Louis Delétraz.

 In their first season in WEC, the "Turbo Bakers" have consistently achieved results in the middle of the pack, finishing 5th in as many as four out of six races.
 The worst result was 9th at 6 Hours of Bahrain, after plenty of incidents.
 This allowed Inter Europol Competition to finish their debut season in the World Endurance Championship in 5th place.